kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(2\) A pilot school may have its school certificate and ratings renewed for an additional 24 calendar months if the Administrator determines the school's personnel, aircraft, facility and airport, approved training courses, training records, and recent training ability and quality meet the requirements of this part.

-\(3\) A pilot school that does not meet the renewal requirements in paragraph (a)(2) of this section, may apply for a provisional pilot school certificate if the school meets the requirements of §141.7 of this part.
+\(3\) A pilot school that does not meet the renewal requirements in paragraph (a)(2) of this section, may apply for a provisional pilot school certificate if the school meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.7   Provisional pilot school certificate.|§141.7]] of this part.

 \(b\) *Provisional pilot school.* (1) Except as provided in paragraph (b)(3) of this section, a provisional pilot school may not have its provisional pilot school certificate or the ratings on that certificate renewed.

-\(2\) A provisional pilot school may apply for a pilot school certificate and associated ratings provided that school meets the requirements of §141.5 of this part.
+\(2\) A provisional pilot school may apply for a pilot school certificate and associated ratings provided that school meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.5   Requirements for a pilot school certificate.|§141.5]] of this part.

 \(3\) A former provisional pilot school may apply for another provisional pilot school certificate, provided 180 days have elapsed since its last provisional pilot school certificate expired.